St Marys RSL

 The St Marys sub-Branch of the Returned and Services League is a vibrant and active group which is deeply involved in a variety of community activities in the St Marys district, in addition to providing the usual highly skilled welfare and advocacy (pension claims, etc.) assistance to Defence Force and ex-service men and women.

-The sub-Branch meets at the St Marys RSL Club Ltd, cnr.
+The sub-Branch meets at the St Marys Diggers and Band Club, cnr.
 Mamre Rd and Hall St. St Marys, on the 2nd Wednesday of each month (except January) at 1830hrs.

 Contact the sub-Branch by -